opendp/opendp/docs/source/getting-started/tabular-data/essential-statistics.rst

             ...     context.query().filter(pl.col.HWUSUAL != 99.0)
             ...     # release both the sum and length in one query ...     .select(
+            ...         # if the imputation is omitted, ...         # a midpoint imputation is inserted (40)
             ...         pl.col.HWUSUAL.cast(int).dp.sum(bounds=(0, 80)),
             ...         dp.len(),
             ...     )